Are prescription drugs covered in the visitors insurance? How much is the co pay?

 No, for all covered expenses, you pay one deductible cumulative.
 If you have already specified your deductible visiting a doctor's office, for example, as long as you have already specified your deductible, you don't have to pay separate deductible again for the prescription drugs.

 You can go to any pharmacy you like.
 There is no PPO network in any of the visitors insurance plans.

-How does the prescription drugs discount card work in IMG plans?
+How does the prescription drugs discount card work?

-Some of the IMG visitors insurance plans provide a prescription drug discount card.
+Some of the travel medical insurance plans provide a prescription drug discount card.
 When you go to the participating pharmacies, for covered drugs, they give you a certain amount of discount.
 You will have to pay the rest of the amount and file for reimbursement.
 The insurance company will pay according to the terms of the particular plan.

-E.g., if you have purchased Patriot America from IMG.
-Lets assume that your total Rx cost is $100.
-And they give you the discount of $30.
-You pay $70 and file a claim.
-As long as it is covered expense, and assuming that you have already met your deductible, IMG will pay you 80% of $70 back if the total expenses so far are below $5,000 or 100% of $70 back if the total expenses so far are above $5,000.
+For example, if you have purchased Patriot America from IMG.
+Let's assume that your total Rx cost is $100 and they give you the discount of $30; you pay $70 and file a claim for $70.
+As long as it is a covered expense, and assuming that you have already met your deductible, IMG will pay you 80% of $70 back if the total expenses so far are below $5,000 or 100% of $70 back if the total expenses so far are above $5,000.

 For those plans that don't provide a prescription drug discount card, it does not mean that prescription drugs are not covered.
 It just means that you don't get an additional discount.